KelvenH/CarbSum/README.md

 ## About

 ### What is Diabetes?
-In its simplest form, Diabetes is a serious condition which affects the body's blood glucose levels.
+In it's simplest form, Diabetes is a serious condition which affects the body's blood glucose levels.
 Everybody needs to fuel their body with glucose (sugar) as this provides energy for the body to function (both internally and physically).
 Glucose is present in many (but not all!) of the foods and drinks we consume.
-Our digestive system breaks down the nutrients into small molecules for our body to absorb, along with the breakdown of other nutrients, minerals and vitamins, carbohydrates are broken down into glucose.
+Our digestive system breaks down the nutrients into small molecules for our body to absorb and along with the breakdown of other nutrients, minerals and vitamins, carbohydrates are broken down into glucose.

 In a typical healthy person, the pancreas senses when glucose has entered the bloodstream and releases the right amount of a hormone called insulin.
 This acts as a key which lets cells within muscles and organs absorb the glucose.
 There's far more to it than that (such as the body’s natural release of insulin at specific times of the day).